About Me

 - Study logs on BPF and the kernel

-- Write-ups on patches I send and future contributions
+- Write-ups on patches I send, review iterations, and selftests

 I run this blog mostly to write things down in my own words, so I do not end up pretending I understood something after skimming it once.